 Where's Officer Tuba

-The film begins with an action sequence that
+his character.
+The film begins with an action sequence that has nothing to

-of an oncoming car and then jumps through the front window as it is bearing
+car and then jumps through the front window as it is bearing down on him.

-down on him.
-No doubt the car was slowed down for this stunt, but it is
+No doubt the car was slowed down for this stunt, but it is still quite amazing.

-in the police band.
-Later that night he is giving a dinner party for four
+tuba in the police band.
+Later that night he is giving a dinner party for

 disastrous dinner in which all four buddies side up to Sammo and tell him